Beluguy/Arduino-RFID-security-system/README.md

 # Arduino-RFID-security-system

-This is program for a school project, and why not make it open source?
+This is for a school project.

 ## Program logic (also available in logic.txt):